-English statement Binder statement 1a "John Smith is a full-time BigCo employee" employee(john_smith, 1b rsa:3:clebab5d says employee(john_smith, bigco, full_time). (as imported into the context of service S) 2 "I trust BigCo HR to say who is a BigCo employee" employee(X, bigco, S) :- rsa:3:clebab5d says employee(X, bigco, S).
+English statement Binder statement 1a "John Smith is a full-time BigCo employee" employee(john_smith, bigco, full_time). (original form, in the context of BigCo HR) 1b rsa:3:clebab5d says employee(john_smith, bigco, full_time). (as imported into the context of service S) 2 "I trust BigCo HR to say who is a BigCo employee" employee(X, bigco, S):- rsa:3:clebab5d says employee(X, bigco, S).
 3 "Full-time BigCo employees can read resource R" can(X, read, resource_r) :- employee(X, bigco, full_time).
 4 "John Smith can read resource R" can(john_smith, read, resource_r).

 Program 1.
-English statements from Figure 1 and their translations into Binder

-Statement 1a- "John Smith is a full-time BigCo employee"-is shown in the context of BigCo HR; while statement 1b is shown after it has been imported into the context of service S. Statement 1b is explicitly quoted as coming from BigCo HR (rsa:3:clebab5d).
+English statements from Figure 1 and their translations into Binder statement 1b is shown after it has been imported into the context of service S. Statement 1b is explicitly quoted as coming from BigCo HR (rsa:3:clebab5d).